 In competition, Cork Film Festival makes the following awards:

-• The Grand Prix Irish Short award, with the winner eligible for the long list of the Academy Awards® for the Animated Short Film / Live Action Short Film category
+- Grand Prix Irish Short Award, with the winner eligible for the long list of the Academy Awards® for the Animated Short Film / Live Action Short Film category

-• The Grand Prix International Short award, with the winner eligible for the long list of the Academy Awards® for the Animated Short Film / Live Action Short Film category
+- Grand Prix International Short Award, with the winner eligible for the long list of the Academy Awards® for the Animated Short Film / Live Action Short Film category

-• The Gradam Spiorad na Féile / Spirit of the Festival Award for feature filmmakers who push boundaries and take risks, expressed through live action or animation: bold ideas, well told
+- Gradam Spiorad na Féile / Spirit of the Festival Award, championing feature filmmakers who push boundaries and take risks - bold ideas, well told

-• The Cork Shorts award, with films chosen eligible to compete also for the Grand Prix Irish Short award
+- Best Cork Short Award, with films chosen eligible to compete also for the Grand Prix Irish Short award

 Out of competition, the Festival makes the following awards: